PurpleAir Sensors Functional Overview

 Power Consumption

 All PurpleAir sensors run on 5 volts and the current draw is 180mA.
+A sensor can peak up to 600mA.
 This means the power consumption of a sensor is approximately 1 watt.
 The daily consumption would be 0.0216 kWh.

 A PurpleAir sensor’s power supply will work with an AC input of 100-240V.
 Power supplies for different countries are available in our online store.